-Using the discussion board - The discussion board is a tool for students to ask questions to me or other students.
-I will answer all questions posted to the discussion board under the "Course Questions" heading.
-I may also occasionally post clarifications and announcements.
+Using the discussion board - The discussion board is a tool for students to ask questions to me, your TAs and other students.
+We will answer all questions posted to the discussion board under the "Course Questions" heading.
+We may also occasionally post clarifications and announcements.
 Check the discussion board regularly (at LEAST once per week) and post questions you might have about readings or assignments.